reco2008/smart-tracking-ai/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or issues, feel free to reach out to me at reco200814@gmail.com.
+For any questions or issues, feel free to reach out to me at Telalawad@hotmail.com.

-markdown
-Copy code